-The busiest intersection for 2016 was State Road 9 and McKenzie Road.
-We had a total number of 39 crashes at this intersection; this has been on the rise the last 10 years almost doubling 2007 data.
+The busiest intersection for 2017 was State Road 9 and New Road.
+We had a total number of 30 crashes at this intersection; this has been about average for this intersection the last 5 years.
+This was down nine crashes from 2016.

-Another busy intersection was State Road 9 and New Road which held the highest number last year.
-We had a total of 33 crashes at this intersection, making it highest to date.
-The past seven years shows that the crash average ranges in the 20's-30's.
-Compared to the volume of cars that were reported through this intersection, 19,000 a day, the amount of crashes isn't that bad for it being that busy of an intersection.
+Another busy intersection was State Road 9 and McKenzie Road.
+We had a total of 26 crashes at this intersection.
+The past ten years shows that crashes average in the 20's-30's range.

 Another busy area of our city is State Road 9 and Green Meadows Drive.
-There have been 33 crashes reported in this area in 2016.
+There have been 20 crashes reported in this area for 2017, this was down 13 from 2016.

 These State Road 9 intersections will be closely watched due to the rise in crashes and daily traffic volume.
-Some changes to the turn arrows by the State Highway have seemed to with some of the crashes, but there is still a high volume of traffic on State Road 9.
-US 40 crashes have stayed consistently low over the last few years.
+Some changes to the turn arrows by the State Highway have seemed to help with some of the crashes, but there is still a high volume of traffic on State Road 9.
+For 2019 or 2020 the State has planned to construct a center median up State Road 9 to help with smaller intersection entrances and exits and force cars to use traffic lights.